cabo/mtct/draft-bormann-core-media-content-type-format.md

-The text does not discuss the use of Content-Coding in the text string form, probably because nothing like the present document existed at the time, creating a weird gap compared with numeric Content-Format-Strings.
+The text does not discuss the use of Content-Coding in the text string form, probably because nothing like the present document existed at the time, creating a weird gap compared with numeric Content-Format values.
-The text only has trivial changes in {{Section 3.1 of I-D.ietf-cose-rfc8152bis-struct-15}}.
+(The text only has trivial changes in {{Section 3.1 of I-D.ietf-cose-rfc8152bis-struct-15}}.)

 The present specification suggests using the production `Content-Format-String` as a more formal definition of the text string